DSCI-310-2023/dsci-310-group-04-pkg/README.md

 project, `classy_read()` and `create_faceted_hist_plot()` contain quirks
 in their implementation that may make them non-applicable for more general uses.
-While `count_proportion()` is more generalizable, it is recommended to use vignette(“genreclassifier”) to learn more about the functions before using them.
+While `count_proportion()` is more generalizable, it is recommended to read the function documentation to learn more about the functions before using them.

 ## Installation